 Sprouts and Cancer – The Power of Food

 The potential chemopreventative properties of food and food compounds further illustrates the power of food – and in this case – green, cruciferous vegetables.
-Sprouts from cruciferous vegetables may provide greater chemoprevention than mature vegetables, and this is great news for us all because they are simple to grow.12 Also, cooking cruciferous vegetables and broccoli significantly reduces the amount of isocyothianate,13 so raw sprouts may be one to avoid the heat damage.
+Sprouts from cruciferous vegetables may provide greater chemoprevention than mature vegetables, and this is great news for us all because they are simple to grow.12 Also, cooking cruciferous vegetables and broccoli significantly reduces the amount of isocyothianate,13 so eating raw sprouts may be one way to avoid the heat damage.